Evidence aggregation with ignorance in mind: learning what we do (not) know for archetypes discovery: Empirical application and numerical studies

 \section{Empirical application and numerical studies}

 In this section, we illustrate the properties of our method by re-analyzing the six experimental evaluations of a multifaceted antipoverty (``Graduation'') program, first described in \cite{banerjee2015multifaceted}.
 The core intervention consists of providing a bundle of asset transfer, consumption support, training, and access to financial and health services.
 The specific implementation was adjusted to each of the six local contexts (Ethiopia, Ghana, Honduras, India, Pakistan, and Peru).
 The goal is to give poor households the tools to generate a sustained improvement in living standards.
 Across all six pilot experiments, researchers enrolled 10,495 households spanning more than 500 villages.
-The randomization was conducted at the individual (household) level for three countries and village level in the remaining three, and approximately half of subjects were randomly assigned to treatment and half to control.

-\cite{banerjee2015multifaceted} conclude that this ``big push'' program has large and robust impacts after pooling across experimental sites, despite the fact that the experimental sites ``span three continents, and different cultures, market access and structures, religions, subsistence activities, and overlap with government safety net programs.''
-Specifically, they show that the program had positive effects on total consumption, an index measuring food security and an index measuring total assets.

-We illustrate the properties of our procedure focusing on individual direct (conditional) treatment effects on these three outcomes one year after the intervention.
+The randomization was conducted at the individual (household) level across the three countries, and at the village and household level in three countries, with household-level randomization within treated villages.\footnote{We abstract from within-village spillovers, consistent with the spillover checks reported by \citet[Supplementary Text 4]{banerjee2015multifaceted}.
+Under this no-spillover interpretation, the IPW pseudo-outcomes in Example~\ref{exmp:ipw}, constructed using the relevant design probabilities, are unbiased for household-level direct effects.
+In sites with village-level assignment, these probabilities incorporate both village-level treatment assignment and household-level assignment within treated villages.
+For simplicity, we approximate the design as if observations were independent conditional on these design probabilities; extensions to locally dependent observations are discussed in Appendix~\ref{sec:local}.} \cite{banerjee2015multifaceted} conclude that this ``big push'' program has large impacts after pooling across experimental sites, with positive effects on total consumption, an index measuring food security and an index measuring assets.
+We focus on these three outcomes one year after the intervention.
+Following verbatim \cite{banerjee2015multifaceted}, we standardize the outcomes by the country-specific control group mean and standard deviation to make these comparable across countries.
+We use as covariates $x$ the country (experiment), baseline outcomes (total consumption, the food security and asset index measured at baseline) and the total amount of individual loan measured at baseline.